 Single-cell cloning with the DEF-CS system

 Theoretical number of single cells plated

 Number of emerging colonies from single cells at 2 weeks

 Calculated single-cell survival

 Typical success rates for the generation of clonal colonies from a single-cell cloning experiment range from 1–5%.
-Using the DEF-CS cell culture component of the Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System, we achieved an unparalleled survival rate of 67%.
+Using the DEF-CS cell culture component of the Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit, we achieved an unparalleled survival rate of 67%.

 Maintenance of pluripotency in expanded hiPS cell clones

-Twelve of the emerging colonies from above were selected and expanded according to the user manual for the Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System.
+Twelve of the emerging colonies from above were selected and expanded according to the user manual for the Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit.
 Once scaled up, each individual clonal line was assessed for pluripotency and knockout of CD81 using flow cytometry (Figure 5).
 All clones expressed high levels of Oct-4 (88–98% positive), TRA-1-60 (97–99% positive), and SSEA-4 (98–99% positive).
 Moreover, all lines were found to be CD81 deficient.
 These data show that pluripotency markers in the expanded clones are maintained at levels comparable to those in the parental line, ChiPSC18.
-Thus, using the Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System, we successfully knocked out endogenous CD81 from a starting line and generated 12 new, edited lines that were still pluripotent.
+Thus, using the Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit combined with Guide-it CRISPR/Cas9 Gesicle Production System, we successfully knocked out endogenous CD81 from a starting line and generated 12 new, edited lines that were still pluripotent.

 Occurrence of a diverse set of indels in hiPS cell clones from the CD81 knockout experiment